2DegreesInvesting/tilt.company.match/README.md

 companies in the `tilt` dataset, we compare the values in the columns `postcode` and `country`:

-- If the `loanbook` has both `postcode` and `country` we match companies in that specific `postcode` and that specific `country`.
+- If your `loanbook` has both `postcode` and `country` we match companies in that specific `postcode` and that specific `country`.
 You will likely match companies that are really the same (true positives) because it’s unlikely that two companies with similar name will be located close to each other.
 This will cost you the minimum amount of manual-validation work ahead.